aws-samples/retail-demo-store/Deployment-Instructions.md

 Make sure that your token has the "repo", "repo:status", and "admin:repo_hook" permission scopes.

-Save your access token in a secure location, you will use it the cloudformation parameters at deployment time.
+Save your access token in a secure location, you will use it the CloudFormation parameters at deployment time.

 ## Step 3: Create a S3 Staging Bucket